mswiseman/R-examples/iNat.md

-R is open source and therefore has packages that are notoriously outdated, error-prone, etc. You can always check the status of a package by looking at it’s cran repository information.
+R is open source and therefore has packages that are notoriously outdated, error-prone, etc. You can always check the status of a package by looking at its cran repository information.
 The cran page for a package will tell you when it was last updated, any necessary dependencies for the package, will link you to the reference manual, and will link you to a page where you can submit bug fix requests. *Most